A Theory of Transfers: Duality and convolution: Introduction

 \section{Introduction}

 Stochastic control problems and several other analytical and statistical procedures that correlate two probability distributions share many of the useful properties of optimal mass transportation between probability measures.
 However, these correlations often lack at least two of the useful features of Monge-Kantorovich theory \cite{V}.
 For one, they are not symmetric, meaning that the problem imposes a specific direction from one of the marginal distributions to the other.
 Moreover, many of those do not arise as cost minimizing problems associated to functionals $c(x, y)$ that assign ``a price for moving one particle $x$ to another $y$."
 As such, they are not readily amenable to the duality theory of Monge-Kantorovich.
-In this paper, we isolate and study a notion of transfers between probability measures that encapsulates both the deterministic and stochastic versions of transport problems studied by Mikami-Thieulin \cite{M-T}) and Barton-Ghoussoub \cite{B-G}, but also includes the {\it weak mass transports} of Talagrand \cite{Ta1, Ta2}, Marton \cite{Ma1, Ma2} and Gozlan et al. \cite{GL, Go4}, the logarithmic entropy, the Donsker-Varadhan information \cite{DV}, and many other energy correlation functionals.
+In this paper, we isolate and study a notion of transfers between probability measures that encapsulates both the deterministic and stochastic versions of transport problems studied by Mikami-Thieulin \cite{M-T}) and Barton-Ghoussoub \cite{B-G}, the optimal Skorokhod embeddings of Ghoussoub-Kim-Pallmer \cite{G-K-P3}, but also includes the {\it weak mass transports} of Talagrand \cite{Ta1, Ta2}, Marton \cite{Ma1, Ma2} and Gozlan et al. \cite{GL, Go4}, the logarithmic entropy, optimal mean field plans \cite{Sav}, the Donsker-Varadhan information \cite{DV}, and many other energy correlation functionals.